surniaulula/wpsso/readme.txt

 = 3.50.0-b.1 =

-(2018/01/21) Added an integration module for WP Meta SEO (Pro version).
+(2018/01/22) Added an integration module for WP Meta SEO (Pro version).
 Added a check for the WP Meta SEO plugin and a warning if its "Social sharing block" option is enabled.
+Updated the tooltip colors from blue to a custom green palette.

 = 3.49.1 =